FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 </p>
 ```

-* the `class="responsive"` lets the image expand and contract to fit hte screen and work on mobile.
+* the `class="responsive"` lets the image expand and contract to fit the screen and work on mobile.
 * using `alt=` text makes the site more accessible to those who are visually impaired.

 ### Advanced Stuff